Troy Johnson (wide receiver)

-Troy Dwan Johnson (born October 20, 1962) is a former American football wide receiver in the National Football League who played for the St. Louis Cardinals, Pittsburgh Steelers and Detroit Lions.
+Troy Dwan Johnson (born October 20, 1962) is an American former professional football wide receiver in the National Football League who played for the St. Louis Cardinals, Pittsburgh Steelers and Detroit Lions.
 He played college football for the Southeastern Louisiana Lions and Southern Jaguars.
 He also played in the USFL for the Denver Gold, Canadian Football League for the Winnipeg Blue Bombers and the Arena Football League for the Connecticut Coyotes.